-I have carried out workshops with a wide range of participants, from school groups alongside larger scale commissions, family and children’s refugee and asylum seeker workshops (example and example), and the Skipton Women’s Refugee Group.
+Juliet leads on the workshops and has carried them out with a range of participants, from school groups alongside larger scale commissions, to family and children’s refugee and asylum seeker groups and community cafes.
+Juliet has carried out workshops in connection with:

 - All Saints Primary School, Ilkley